Summary of CLC Judging Guidelines

 - Touring is for vehicles 10 years old or older.

-Award Scoring is straight forward with Primary, Specialty and Unique Division Cars as follows:
+Award Scoring for Primary, Specialty and Unique Division Cars is as follows:

 - Senior Crown - 99 points or more